WhisperingChaos/dkrcp/README.md

 are all applicable to ```dkrcp```.

-However, the following tabular form offers an equivalent description of copy behavior but visually different than the documention associated to ```docker cp```.
+However, the following tabular form offers an equivalent description of copy behavior but visually different than the document ion associated to ```docker cp```.

 |         | SOURCE File  | SOURCE Directory | [SOURCE Directory Content](https://github.com/WhisperingChaos/dkrcp/blob/master/README.md#source-directory-content-an-existing-directory-path-appended-with-) | SOURCE Stream |
 | :--:    | :----------: | :---------:| :----------: | :----------: |